chrthomsen/pygrametl/docs/examples/dimensions.rst

 A :class:`.SlowlyChangingDimension` and a :class:`.SnowflakedDimension` can be combined if necessary, with the restriction that all slowly changing attributes must be placed in the root table.
-To do this, the :class:`.Dimension` instance connecting to the root table has to be changed to an instance of :class:`.SlowlyChangingDimension` and the necessary attributes added to the database table.
+To do this, the :class:`.CachedDimension` instance connecting to the root table has to be changed to an instance of :class:`.SlowlyChangingDimension` and the necessary attributes added to the database table.
 Afterwards :meth:`.SnowflakedDimension.scdensure` can be used to insert and lookup rows while ensuring that the slowly changing attributes are updated correctly.